The Call of the Wild (2020 film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 63% based on 208 reviews, with an average rating of 6/10.
 The website's critics consensus reads: "It's undermined by distracting and unnecessary CGI, but this heartwarming Call of the Wild remains a classic story, affectionately retold."
-On Metacritic, the film has a weighted average score of 48 out of 100, based on 44 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 48 out of 100, based on 44 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, and PostTrak reported it received an average 4 out of 5 stars, with 59% of people surveyed saying they would definitely recommend it.

 Owen Gleiberman of Variety praised Harrison Ford's performance, saying that he "acts with pure soul here (he also narrates the film with his lovely storybook growl); it's a minimalist performance, mostly very reactive, but the saintly gruffness of Ford’s thick-gray-bearded, sad-eyed presence helps to nudge Buck to life as a character."

-Common Sense Media rated the movie 4 out of 5 stars, stating: "Parents need to know that The Call of the Wild is a family-friendly adaptation of Jack London's classic novel.
-Starring Harrison Ford, it's a simpler, somewhat sanitized take on the book -- which makes it more appropriate for younger viewers -- but the themes and messages of London's story are still as crisp as a Yukon sunrise."